Sentexi/tinderlytics-web/README.md

 1. Modify the start.sh to your liking

-2.Launch the Flask server:
+2. Launch the Flask server:

   ```bash
       ./start.sh
   ```

-3.In your browser, go to [http://localhost:5000](http://localhost:5000) to access the web interface.
+3. In your browser, go to [http://localhost:5000](http://localhost:5000) to access the web interface.

-4.Upload a .zip file containing data for analysis.
+4. Upload a .zip file containing data for analysis.

-5.Once uploaded, analyze and transform the data as desired.
+5. Once uploaded, analyze and transform the data as desired.

-6.Continue exploring other features of the web interface based on your specific implementation details.
+6. Continue exploring other features of the web interface based on your specific implementation details.

 ## Contributing